kyma-project/eventing-manager/docs/user/evnt-architecture.md

 # Eventing Architecture

-Eventing uses Event Publisher Proxy and Eventing Controller to connect to the default NATS JetStream backend.
+Eventing uses Event Publisher Proxy and Eventing Manager to connect to the default NATS JetStream backend.
 They work together to process and deliver events in Kyma.

 ## Event processing and delivery